lefela4/agario-clientv4/README.md

-# agario-client #
+# Agario-client v4 #
-Agar.io protocol 8.
+Agar.io protocol 11.
 Main use is for minion bots.

+# Minion is coming back ! #
+I am taking back the agar.io bots.
+My mission is to bring them back whit the protocol.
+I am sorry but I will encrypt everything on those files because I dont want to be copided.
+Also I dont want the other know the secret of the agar protocol because I respect agar.io and dont want them to lose their secret.

+--lefela4

 # Not finished! #
 Agar developers made completely new code for game.
 Now code runs inside virtual machine that will take time to reverse engineer and make a client for it.